-While the thought of self-care Sunday may not quite sound up your alley, taking the time to practice a few yoga poses before going to sleep is an activity your body and mind are sure to find rewarding.
+While the thought of self-care Sunday may not quite sound up your alley, taking the time to practice a few yoga poses for stress relief before going to sleep is an activity your body and mind are sure to find rewarding.
 Allow all of the negative emotions—from anxiety, to nerves, to stress—to flow away along with the tense muscles, clenched jaws, and general discomfort.

 Marichi’s Pose (Marichyasana III)

 Begin your practice with a full twist for your back.
 To start, inhale and sit up straight on the floor with both legs extended in front of you.
 Exhale, and hug one knee into your chest.
 Inhale, focusing on rooting the sitz bones to the ground and keeping the back straight; it helps to imagine you have a string running from your pelvis up through the top of your head.
 Relax your core muscles, exhale, and twist so that your elbow wraps around your knee.
 Look beyond the opposite shoulder.
 For a deeper stretch, bring the elbow to the outside of the knee.
 Inhale, and feel your back elongate even further.
 Exhale, and return to center.
 Repeat on the opposite side.